 - 68. What if parts of this Agreement become unenforceable?
 If any part of this Agreement becomes outdated, prohibited or unenforceable, the remaining parts will continue to apply to you and Virgin Mobile.
 Remember that even if Virgin Mobile does not enforce any part of this Agreement for any period of time, that part still remains valid and Virgin Mobile can enforce it in the future.

 - 69. What laws apply to this Agreement?
-Because Virgin Mobile is federally regulated, this Agreement is governed by the federal laws and regulations of Canada, including the Canadian Radio-television and Telecommunications Commission's Wireless Code of Conduct which sets out the basic rights of all wireless customers and can be found at crtc.gc.ca, and any provincial laws (or portions thereof) which may apply to Virgin Mobile in the province in which your Service is provided.
+This Agreement is governed by the federal laws and regulations of Canada, including the Canadian Radio-television and Telecommunications Commission's Wireless Code of Conduct which sets out the basic rights of all wireless customers and can be found at crtc.gc.ca, and any provincial laws (or portions thereof) which may apply to Virgin Mobile in the province in which your Service is provided.
+The Virgin Mobile Sweet Pay Installment Agreement is exclusively governed by the provincial laws (or portions thereof) which may apply to Virgin Mobile in the province in which your Service is provided.

 - 70. What if I have a complaint that Virgin Mobile hasn't been able to resolve?
 If you have a complaint that the Virgin Mobile Care department (contact information listed below) has been unable to resolve to your satisfaction, you can contact the Commissioner for Complaints for Telecom-Television Services (CCTS): P.O.
 Box 56067 – Minto Place RO Ottawa, Ontario, K1R 7Z1.
 Toll-free: 1-888-221-1687.
 TTY: 1-877-782-2384.
 Fax: 1-877-782-2924.
 Email: email@example.com.
 CCTS website information is at: ccts-cprst.ca.